CUCC Expedition Handbook

 - Collects deposits to fund gear-buying.
 Keep track of accounts and

-sends out expo bills in the autumn.
-Provides expo tallies book.
+sends out expo bills a month or two after expo returns.
+Provides expo

 - If you are going to pursue sponsorship, start early (you will be